How to Use HR Metrics to Improve Your Bottom Line

 8. Diversity and Inclusion

 To measure how diverse your workplace is, review your workforce across demographic indicators.
-These indicators include race, ethnicity, age, gender, religion, sexual orientation, and disability.
-By embracing diversity and inclusion, businesses can earn deeper trust and better engage with different audiences--from customers to prospects to current employees.
+These indicators may include race, ethnicity, age, gender, disability, and others.
+By embracing diversity and inclusion, businesses can earn deeper trust and better engage with different audiences — from customers to prospects to current employees.

 9. Job Costing

 Empowered with HR data, you can also better assess job costing, labor distribution reports, and timekeeping activities.
-For example, HR data can help you determine the cost of specific jobs within your organization (job costing) by multiplying your daily payroll rate by the number of days required to complete the job.
+For example, HR data can help you determine the cost of specific jobs within your organization (job costing) by multiplying your pay owed for an entire workday by the number of workdays needed to complete a job.

-Job costing = daily payroll rate (or hourly average wage rate) X # of days (or hours) to complete the job
+Job costing = Daily payroll rate (or hourly average wage rate) x Number of days (or hours) to complete a job

 How Human Capital Management Software Can Help

-Workforce expenses, including salaries, benefits, payroll, and related taxes, can significantly add to business costs.
-To make it easier to track these HR metrics and analyze their impact on your business' financial success, you should consider using a single platform that will give you access to critical HR metrics.
+Workforce expenses, including wages, benefits, and related taxes, can significantly add to business costs.
+To make tracking these HR metrics easier and analyzing their impact on your business’s financial success, you should consider using a single platform that will help you turn critical HR metrics into concrete, actionable insights for your business.

-HCM software not only benefits businesses by providing a unified platform that offers on-demand access to HR data, but can also help streamline business processes including recruiting, hiring, performance management, and professional development, making it easier to analyze workforce trends that align with business goals — while optimizing where needed.
-Having access to all of your HR data in one place enables you to uncover trends, compare your data against industry benchmarks, and build business cases for setting overall business strategy goals.& It also enhances your HR data handling efficiency and accuracy, allowing your HR department to work smarter, not harder.
+HCM software not only benefits businesses by providing a unified platform that offers on-demand access to HR data but can also help streamline business processes, including recruiting, hiring, performance management, and professional development, making it easier to analyze workforce trends that align with business goals — while optimizing where needed.
+Having access to all your HR data in one place enables you to uncover trends, compare your data against industry benchmarks, and build business cases for setting overall business strategy goals.
+It also enhances your HR data handling efficiency and accuracy, allowing your HR department to work smarter, not harder.

-Paychex Flex®, our all-in-one HCM solution, provides a single platform where you can manage your payroll, track time and attendance, maintain and oversee benefits, and more.
-By empowering you with access to HR data and analytics, Paychex Flex helps you to establish a direct connection between the workforce and business strategy, providing a tangible impact on your bottom line.
+Paychex Flex®, our all-in-one payroll, HR, and benefits solution, provides a single platform where you can manage your payroll, track time and attendance, maintain and oversee benefits, and more, giving you the people insights you need to strategize with confidence.

 Tags